GregoriSoria/sass-mediaquery-singleline/README.md

 @import '~sass-mediaquery-singleline/main';
 ```

-### The calc is based on `vw` metric considering the desktop width and mobile width providing by designer's layout (Figma, Zeplin, PSD, etc).
+### The calc is based on `vw` metric considering the desktop width and mobile width providing by designer's layout (Figma, Zeplin, PSD, Sketch, etc).

 So, you **need** to change the below sass variables to your respective layout viewport widths: